hackerhouseparis/abie/README.md

 Because of the liquid democracy, the vote are counted only after the deadline.
 That way, if someone did not vote, his delegate votes for him.

-When the votes are counted we follow a chained list, and we update the voteCounted array such that we always have voteYes + voteAbstain = #voteCounted.
-If we run out of fuel, we can run this function in multiples steps.
+When the votes are counted we follow a chained list, and we update the lastMemberCounted. making the count in one step is likely to reach gas limit; remembering last member counted allow us to make this count in multiple step.

-In the end, voteYes + voteAbstain = #vote

 ```javascript